startup-dreamer/NFT-Lending-Borrowing-protocol/README.md

 ##### Governance

 *[setBorrowInterestRate:](https://github.com/startup-dreamer/NFT-Lending-Borrowing-protocol/blob/c9d297c09ba9a5eb2edb9394a5def8506c13b5d4/Hardhat/contracts/AurumV1core.sol#L248)* This function is used to set the borrow interest rate based on the current pool conditions.<br/>
-*[setLoanToCollateral:](https://github.com/startup-dreamer/NFT-Lending-Borrowing-protocol/blob/c9d297c09ba9a5eb2edb9394a5def8506c13b5d4/Hardhat/contracts/AurumV1core.sol#L261)* This function is used to establish the loan-to-collateral ratio, which helps mitigate the risks associated with fraud.
+*[setLoanToCollateral:](https://github.com/startup-dreamer/NFT-Lending-Borrowing-protocol/blob/c9d297c09ba9a5eb2edb9394a5def8506c13b5d4/Hardhat/contracts/AurumV1core.sol#L261)* This function is used to establish the loan-to-collateral ratio, which helps mitigate the risks in case of default.

-### Frontent:
-  Built with with React used **[Alchemy SDK](https://www.alchemy.com/sdk)** to retrieve NFT metadata and display NFT details in to frontend integrated **[The Graph Protocol](https://thegraph.com/)**, which facilitated efficient indexing and display of liquidated NFTs.

 ---

 ## Challenges we ran into
-Apart from the complexity of the smart contract, the creation of the subgraph posed a significant challenge.
-Initially, we encountered difficulty as the subgraph was unable to index the emitted events.
+  Apart from the smart contract's complexity, the subgraph's creation posed a significant challenge.
+  Initially, we encountered difficulty as the subgraph could not index the emitted events.
 However, after multiple iterations of deployment and persistent effort, we successfully resolved the issue and made it work effectively.

 ---

 ## Accomplishments that we're proud of

+We are proud to have developed a complete end-to-end solution for the lending and borrowing needs of NFT holders.
+Our dedicated efforts during the Chainlink Hackathon allowed us to achieve our goals successfully.

+Additionally, we take pride in our successful implementation of the subgraph of the AurumV1core and integration of the [Chainlink NFT ](https://docs.chain.link/data-feeds/nft-floor-price) and [Chainlink ETH to USD](https://docs.chain.link/data-feeds/price-feeds/addresses) Price Feed Oracles; despite the challenges, we were able to implement all the things before the deadline.

 ---

 ## What we learned

-learned to design whole protocol and use multiple APIs in coharance.
+This project was a valuable learning experience, allowing us to explore and work with various advanced technologies, such as utilizing Alchemy-SDK and the Graph Protocol and extensive integration of frontend (Reactjs) and blockchain using the ethers.js library.

 ---

 ## What's next for Aurum Protocol
-Incorporate the support of ERC 20 tokens and stable coins DAI USDC etc...
+- Incorporate the support of ERC 20 tokens, stable coins DAI USDC etc...
+- Enhance the staking and reward in the contract to align with contemporary DeFi standards.

-Making Protocol more robust and secure
+- Making Protocol more robust and secure.

 <br/><br/>

 ---

-Check out contract on Etherscan: [0xff0AF63633f2FEeB37a9E6bD46013A6333B20460](https://sepolia.etherscan.io/address/0xff0af63633f2feeb37a9e6bd46013a6333b20460)
+Check out the contract on Etherscan: [0xff0AF63633f2FEeB37a9E6bD46013A6333B20460](https://sepolia.etherscan.io/address/0xff0af63633f2feeb37a9e6bd46013a6333b20460)